 GPU Programming (Prof Karen Bradshaw)

-Competence in C/C++ programming and an independent work ethic are vital as the module is based on multiple hands-on assignments to understand the concepts.
+Prerequisites: Competence in C/C++ programming and an independent work ethic are vital as the module is based on multiple hands-on assignments to understand the concepts.

 Last Modified: Thu, 27 Jul 2023 12:05:36 SAST